Tanujarora100/Devops-Interview-Notes/AWS-Notes/Security/AWS-SecretsManager.md

+- For storing secrets only
+- **Mandatory encryption** using KMS
+- **Each secret can have multiple key-value pairs**
+- **Ability to force rotation of secrets every n days** (not available in Parameter Store)
+- **Well integrated with SQL databases** like `MySQL, PostgreSQL, RDS and Aurora` to store DB username and password
+- There is no charge for secrets that are marked for deletion
+- **Automated secret rotation using Lambda** (needs IAM permission)
+- Mostly used for **RDS authentication**
+    - need to specify the username and password to access the database
+    - link the secret to the database to allow for automatic rotation of database login.
+- Can create custom secrets
+- **Secrets are retained after deletion for 7 - 30** (default) days (waiting period)
-- AWS Secrets Manager helps you manage, retrieve, and rotate database credentials, application credentials, OAuth tokens, API keys, and other secrets throughout their lifecycles
+- AWS Secrets Manager helps you manage, retrieve, and rotate database credentials, application credentials, OAuth tokens, `API keys`.
-    - With Secrets Manager, you can configure an automatic rotation schedule for your secrets.
-This enables you to replace long-term secrets with short-term ones, significantly reducing the risk of compromise
-    - Encrypts the secret at rest.
-    - Encryption at transit is also present.
 - When you use Secrets Manager, you pay only for what you use, with no minimum or setup fees.
-    - There is no charge for secrets that are marked for deletion
+    - `There is no charge for secrets that are marked for deletion`
     - If you enable AWS CloudTrail on your account, you can obtain logs of the API calls that Secrets Manager sends out.
 ![alt text](image-3.png)
 - Secrets Manager logs all events as management events.
 ![alt text](image-2.png)
-AWS CloudTrail stores the first copy of all management events for free.
-However, you can incur charges for Amazon S3 for log storage and for Amazon SNS if you enable notification
+- AWS CloudTrail stores the first copy of all management events for free.
+    - However, you can incur charges for Amazon S3 for log storage and for Amazon SNS if you enable notification